-Officer was properly allowed, over objection, to relate information he received over the police radio by unidentified dispatcher that unknown motorist had called 911 to report possibly intoxicated driver in vehicle matching defendants.
+The officer was properly allowed, over objection, to relate information he received over the police radio by unidentified dispatcher that unknown motorist had called 911 to report possibly intoxicated driver in vehicle matching the defendant's.
 Court stated that an officer should be allowed to relate the information on which he was acting.
 Such information is not hearsay as it is not offered for the truth of the matter asserted but to show how and why the defendant's vehicle was initially identified and followed.

 Ellis v.
 State, 99 S.W.3d 783 (Tex.
 App.-Houston [1st Dist.]
-2003, pet. refd).
+2003, pet. ref'd).

-Officer testified that basis for stop was he ran defendant's license plate on the computer in his car and received a response that appellant's car had possibly been involved in a robbery three days earlier.
-Defendant objected on basis of hearsay.
+The officer testified that basis for stop was he ran the defendant's license plate on the computer in his car and received a response that appellant's car had possibly been involved in a robbery three days earlier.
+The defendant objected on basis of hearsay.
 Here, the testimony was not offered to prove the truth of the matter asserted; it was offered to show probable cause for the detention when appellant was stopped for traffic violations.